apostrophecms/apostrophe-documentation/tutorials/intermediate/accessing-the-database-directly.md

 Just open your own database connections.
 There's an npm module for everything!

 Opening two connections to MongoDB might seem wasteful, but keep in mind that since node apps typically run very few processes, typically one per CPU core at most, you're not actually wasting scarce resources.
 Two connections total really isn't a big deal.
-Ask anyone who knows how PHP works.